 The first step is to obtain a medical marijuana recommendation from a licensed OK physician provided by Veriheal that is registered with the state of Oklahoma to treat patients for medical cannabis.

 Once you are approved and receive your medical marijuana certification, you will need to simply register with the state of Oklahoma’s Medical Marijuana Authority online here.

-Click the “Apply Now” button to create an account and submit the necessary documentation.
+Click the “Apply Now” button at the bot to create an account and submit the necessary documentation.

 Once you are approved by the state of Oklahoma, your ID card will be mailed directly to you.

-The cost is $199 and that covers your medical evaluation, your consultation with a licensed OK practitioner registered with the DOH, and an authorized certification for medical marijuana purchases.
-For $379 you and a friend or family member can both get your cards for a nice little discount.
+The cost of our services is $129 in Oklahoma, which covers your medical evaluation, consultation with a licensed OK practitioner registered with the Department of Health, and an authorized certification for medical marijuana purchases.